MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 - [Application routing add-on configuration](/azure/aks/app-routing-nginx-configuration)
 - [Configure internal NGINX ingress controller for Azure private DNS zone](/azure/aks/create-nginx-ingress-private-controller).

-The [Yelb][yelb] application is secured with an [Azure Application Gateway](/azure/application-gateway/overview) resource that is deployed in a dedicated subnet within the same virtual network as the AKS cluster or in a peered virtual network.
-The access to the Yelb application hosted by Azure Kubernetes Service (AKS) and exposed via an [Azure Application Gateway](/azure/application-gateway/overview) is secured by the [Azure Web Application Firewall (WAF)](/azure/web-application-firewall/overview) that provides centralized protection of web applications from common exploits and vulnerabilities.
+The [Yelb][yelb] application is secured with an [Azure Application Gateway](/azure/application-gateway/overview) resource deployed in a dedicated subnet within the same virtual network as the AKS cluster or in a peered virtual network.
+You can secure access to the Yelb application hosted by Azure Kubernetes Service (AKS) and exposed via an [Azure Application Gateway](/azure/application-gateway/overview) by using the [Azure Web Application Firewall (WAF)](/azure/web-application-firewall/overview), which provides centralized protection of web applications from common exploits and vulnerabilities.
 The solution architecture is depicted in the diagram below.

 :::image type="content" source="media/eks-web-rearchitect/application-gateway-aks-https.png" alt-text="Architecture diagram of the solution based on Application Gateway WAFv2 and NGINX Ingress controller.":::